PsiQ/bartiq/docs/concepts/compilation.md

 ### Step 1: Preprocessing

 The Bartiq's compilation engine makes several assumptions about the routine being compiled, which simplify its code at the expense of flexibility.
-For instance, Bartiq assumes all port sizes are single parameters of size `#port_name`.
+For instance, Bartiq assumes all port sizes are single parameters of size `#port_size`.
-Another, very important assumption, is that there are no parameter links reaching deeper than one level of nesting.
+Another (very important) assumption is that there are no parameter links reaching deeper than one level of nesting.

 Writing a routine conforming to those requirements by hand is possible, but tedious.
 Instead, Bartiq allows for violation of some of its assumptions, and preprocesses the routine so that all the requirements are met.